kibitzr/kibitzr.github.io/index.md

 > Kibitzr is like a secret twin brother who does routine tasks and asks for nothing in return.

+> The best tool for scrapping deep web

 ## Easy to start
 * install - `pip install kibitzr` (Python 2 and 3 compatible)
 * configure - whole configuration in one YAML file